 - The BC Centre for Disease Control (BCCDC) and Health Canada are the best sources of COVID-19 vaccine information.
 You can register online and you will be contacted when you can make an appointment for your vaccine.

 Are there any side effects to the COVID-19 vaccine?

 Vaccines are very safe.
 Any medicine or vaccine has a small chance of side effects.
 It is much safer to get the vaccine than to get COVID-19.

 After being vaccinated against COVID-19, some people have reported mild, short-term side effects similar to those experienced after a flu shot, which go away after 1-2 days.
 These side effects include:

 - Pain where the vaccine is given (the upper arm)

 - Soreness, redness or swelling where the vaccine is given

 - Headache or joint pain

 Clinical trials have not shown serious side effects with the COVID-19 vaccine.
-As with any vaccine, there is a risk of an allergic reaction.
+Like with other vaccines, there is a risk of an allergic reaction.
 One in a million people have a severe allergic reaction after receiving a vaccine.
-It is important to stay in the clinic for 15 minutes after you receive the vaccine so that you have access to emergency treatment if this occurs.
+It is important to stay in the clinic for at least 15 minutes after you receive the vaccine so that you can get treatment if you have a reaction.

 What are the long-term effects of the vaccine?